Last week I shared some mom hacks on how to take care of a child that is sick with the stomach flu. Being a parent can be hard work sometimes.

 - Nasal Saline Spray — Jennifer H and The Honest Mom suggested this to help clear out post-nasal drip.
 Jennifer recommends Ocean® Saline Nasal Spray 3.5 Oz (Pack of 2).

 - Steam up the bathroom — I remember doing this when the kids had colds as infants.
 Echo A. reminded me of this old school trick and it works!
-(How did I even forget the nights holding a baby in a steamy bathroom at 2am in the morning?)
+(How did I even forget the nights holding a baby in a steamy bathroom at 2am in the morning?
+He used to love bathing with this vapor bath when he was ill as a baby.)
 Pork Chop took a warm bath after we steamed up the bathroom.
 Baths always make him feel better.
 (Here are a few tips to prevent illness so you don’t have to keep going through this.